astropy/astropy/docs/table/access_table.rst

 =============================

-Accessing the table properties and data is straightforward and is generally consistent with the basic interface for NumPy structured arrays.
+Accessing the table properties and data is straightforward and is generally consistent with the basic interface for `numpy` structured arrays.

 Quick overview
 ==============